Latest Updates

 The difference is too close to declare a clear winner.
 However, I like the soft roller on hard floors since it picks up even at the lowest setting.
 Also, it has better padding underneath that protects the floors from scuffing.

 The V11’s torque drive also works well on hard floors, but it didn’t pick up everything in the forward pass when cleaning sand.
-It was able to clean everything in the subsequent passes.
+It cleaned everything in subsequent passes.

 One issue with the torque drive is the plastic wheels that can scratch hardwood.
-And it’ll wear faster than the soft roller and hard floors.
+And it’ll wear faster on soft rollers and hard floors.
 So it’s something to consider before making a decision.

 Dyson V10 Results